apiobuild/platform/content/blog/starting-an-online-store-with-chopin-and-instagram.md

 ## Summary

 Atelier EHOI is a perfect example of how simple tool integration can smooth online business operations.
 The onboarding process took only a couple days.
-There's no need to learn a monstrous platform or different tools and can plug in Instagram contents to start an online store.
+There's no need to learn a monstrous platform or different tools.
+Just plug in Instagram contents that you've already created to start an online store.

 Are you still using google form, email, or DM to collect orders?
 [Try Chopin for free today!](https://apiobuild.com/blog/how-to-create-web-store-with-apio/)